 Abbot NC, Spence V

-Vascular Diseases Research Unit, The Institute of Cardiovascular Research, Ninewells Hospital and Medical School, Dundee, UK
+Institute of Cardiovascular Research, Division of Medicine and Therapeutics, University of Dundee, Ninewells Hospital and Medical School, Dundee, UK

 cure of chronic fatigue syndrome as its explicit goal of therapy”, reported no improvement on the fatigue severity endpoint in 56 of 83 patients after 8 months and in 38 of 58 after 14 months.
 The result was significantly better than in the control groups, but was modest nevertheless, in line with the findings of another positive trial for CBT (5) which concluded that, although providing some benefits, CBT was “

-- Carruthers BM, Jain AK, De Meirleir KL et al. Myalgic encephalomyelitis/chronic fatigue syndrome: clinical working case definition, diagnostic and treatment protocols.
-J Chronic Fatigue Syndrome 2003; 11: 7–115.
+- Carruthers BM, Jain AK, De Meirleir KL, et al. Myalgic encephalomyelitis/chronic fatigue syndrome: clinical working case definition, diagnostic and treatment protocols.
+J Chronic Fatigue Syndr 2003; 11: 7–115.

 - Working group on CFS/ME (Chronic Fatigue Syndrome/Myalgic Encephalomyelitis).
 Report to the Chief Medical Officer of an independent working group.
-Accessed from www.doh.gov.uk on Feb 10, 2006.
+Department of Health.

 - Deale A, Husain K, Chalder T, Wessely S. Long-term outcome of cognitive behaviour therapy versus relaxation therapy for chronic fatigue syndrome: a 5-year follow-up study.
 Am J Psychiatry 2001; 158: 2038–42.